mrgatto/spring-boot-nitro-enclaves/README.md

 **Objectives:**

 - Easy development of Nitro Enclaves applications.
-- Abstraction of the _vsock_ host-enclave communication with a TCP implementaion for easy local development (even on Windows :sunglasses:).
+- Abstraction of the _vsock_ host-enclave communication with a TCP implementaion for easy local test/development (even on Windows :sunglasses:).
 - Ready-to-use integration with the Nitro Security Module (NSM).
-- Ready-to-use integration with the AWS KSM.
+- Ready-to-use integration with the AWS KMS.

 # Introduction